This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A blunt abdominal injury is a forceful blow to the abdomen without an open wound.
-The most common causes in children include motor vehicle accidents, falls, and bicycle or sports injuries.
 Your child's risk for damage to internal organs is greater than an adult's.
 The risk increases because your child's abdominal muscles are not fully developed.
 If your child is younger, he or she has less abdominal fat than an adult.
 Organs such as your child's pancreas, liver, spleen, or bladder may be injured.
 His or her intestines may also be injured.
-These injuries may cause internal bleeding and can become life threatening.
+These injuries may cause internal bleeding and can become life-threatening.
 Your child may have no symptoms at all.
 Your child may instead have abdominal pain, swelling, or bruises.

 How is a blunt abdominal injury diagnosed?

 Your child's healthcare provider will ask about the cause of the injury.
 He or she will feel your child's abdomen.
 Your child may need blood tests and an ultrasound to see if there is internal bleeding.
 Your child may also need a CT scan.
 The scan will show damage to organs, blood vessels, and bones.

 Your child's healthcare provider will watch closely to see if your child's injury is mild and condition is fine.
 A blunt abdominal injury is treated depending on how severe your child's injury is.
 Mild injuries, such as bruising and soreness, will be monitored for a short time.
 Your child may be given medicine to decrease pain.
 Severe injuries, such as damage to organs, blood vessels, and bones, may need surgery.
 Your child will need to rest to decrease pain and prevent more injury.

 What do I need to know about limiting my child's activity?